 A compact footprint typically means reduced heating, cooling, and maintenance bills.
 You’ll also spend less furnishing a smaller space.
 Over time, these savings can offset initial building costs.
 If you opt for solar panels or composting systems, your monthly utility expenses might drop substantially.
 The key is balancing upfront investments with future savings to make the tiny lifestyle sustainable both financially and environmentally.

 This calculator offers a broad estimate only.
 It doesn’t include taxes, permits, transportation, or site preparation such as grading or utilities.
 Local building codes vary, and specialized features may cost more than expected.
+Maintenance costs, insurance, and potential homeowners association fees are also outside the scope of this tool.
 Always consult with professionals and gather multiple quotes.
 Still, by experimenting with different inputs, you’ll gain a clearer picture of the resources required to build the tiny home that matches your vision.